 Countries Constituting the African Continent:

-Encompassing 54 countries, Africa is a medley of age-old civilizations and emerging economies.
+Spanning 54 countries, Africa is a tapestry of ancient civilizations and rapidly emerging economies.
 From Egypt, with its storied past and the lifeline that is the Nile, to the vast terrains of the Democratic Republic of the Congo.
 From the spice-scented streets of Zanzibar to the oil-rich landscapes of Nigeria.

 Listed are the 54 countries of Africa: